 19 October, 2017Tweet Coral Bleaching

-Coral Bleaching is a phenomenon that threatens much of our fragile coral reefs around the world.
-In 1998, sea-temperature warming caused extensive coral bleaching in the Maldives, killing almost two thirds of coral reefs.
+Coral Bleaching threatens much of our fragile coral reefs around the world.
+In 1998, sea-temperature warming caused extensive coral bleaching in the Maldives.
+As a result, almost two thirds of coral reefs died.

 Again, in May of 2016, the coral reefs of the Maldives experienced a severe bleaching incident.
-The surface water temperatures reached an all-time high in 2016, at 31 degrees Celsius in May, 2016.
-Over 95% of coral around the islands died.
+The surface water temperatures reached an all-time high in at 31 degrees Celsius in May 2016.
+Consequently, over 95% of coral around the islands died.

 Scientist Azeez Hakim stated: